Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Smoothed Complexity Lower Bound

 \end{theorem}

-The rest of this section is organized as follows: In \Cref{sec:lb-construction}, we construct a polytope $P$ represented by a system of inequalities, and a two-dimensional shadow plane $W$.
-An informal intuition behind these inequalities is described in \Cref{sec:informal} In \Cref{sec:lb-radius-proj}, we show that $\pi_W(P)$ approximates the unit disk $\ball^2$.
-In \Cref{sec:lb-radius-P}, we analyze the largest $\ell_\infty$ ball contained in $P$ and the smallest $\ell_\infty$ ball containing $P$. \Cref{sec:lb-dual} investigates the polar polytope $Q = (P-x)^\circ$ of a shift of $P$ and derives bounds on the radius of its largest contained $\ell_1$ ball and smallest containing $\ell_1$ ball.
-Finally, \Cref{sec:lb-perturbation} shows that the small ratio between these radii imply that any perturbation $\tilde Q$ still has $\tilde Q \cap W$ approximates the unit disk $\ball^2$ well and uses this fact to prove \Cref{thm:lb-main}.
+The rest of this section is organized as follows.
+In \Cref{sec:lb-construction}, we construct an auxiliary polytope $P \subset \R^d$ and a two-dimensional shadow plane $W$.
+In \Cref{sec:lb-radius-proj}, we show that the projection $\pi_W(P)$ approximates the unit disk $\ball^2$.
+In \Cref{sec:lb-radius-P}, we analyse the largest $\ell_\infty$-ball contained in $P$ and the smallest $\ell_\infty$-ball containing $P$. \Cref{sec:lb-dual} investigates the polar polytope $Q = (P-x)^\circ$ of a shift of $P$, such that we may choose $\bar{a}_1,\dots,\bar{a}_n$ to satisfy $Q = \conv(\bar a_1,\dots,\bar a_n)$.
+The largest contained $\ell_1$-ball in $Q$ is derived from the smallest $\ell_\infty$-ball containing $P$, and the smallest $\ell_1$-ball containing $Q$ is derived from the largest $\ell_\infty$-ball contained in $P$.
+Similarly, the section $Q \cap W$ approximates a circular disk because the projection $\pi_W(P)$ approximates a circular disk.
+Finally, \Cref{sec:lb-perturbation} shows that the bounded ratio between the inner and outer radii implies that any sufficiently small perturbation $\tilde Q$ still has $\tilde Q \cap W$ approximate the unit disk $\ball^2$ well and uses this to prove \Cref{thm:lb-main}.